Collective resonance displacement in strongly driven cold atoms: Strongly driven coupled atoms in the semi-classical approach

 We consider clouds of $N$ atoms with Gaussian density profile of root-mean-square radius $R$, and on-resonance optical depth $b_0=2N/(kR)^2$.
 Initially in the ground state, the atoms are suddenly driven, at $t=0$, by the laser and start Rabi oscillations, see Figure~\ref{fig:schemeAndResult}(a).
 We hereafter focus on \textit{strongly driven} atoms, such that the saturation parameter $s=2\Omega_\mathrm{L}^2/(\Gamma^2+4\Delta^2)$ is large.

 Hence, differently from weak-excitation approaches~\cite{Jennewein2016, Peyrot2018, Guerin2019,Kemp2020, Glicenstein2020}, the excited population of the atoms must be accounted for.
 In order to investigate large three-dimensional systems, yet keeping the system numerically tractable, we resort to a mean-field approximation~\cite{EspiritoSanto2020,CMaximoCooperative,KramerMeanField}: The system is assumed to remain in a product state, $\hat{\rho} = \bigotimes_n \hat{\rho}_n$, thus neglecting interatomic entanglement or correlations, and describing the dynamics using single-atom density matrices only.
+This approach consists in replacing the field generated by the atoms by its average (that is, its expected value).
+The scattering dynamics is then described through the expectation values of the single-atom operators $\langle \hat{\sigma}_n^\pm\rangle$ and $\langle \hat{\sigma}_n^z\rangle$.

 Each single-atom density matrix $\hat{\rho}_n$ is thus parameterized as $\hat{\rho}_n = \frac{1}{2}(\mathbf{1}+2\beta_n^*\hat{\sigma}_n^-+2\beta_n\hat{\sigma}_n^+ +z_n\hat{\sigma}_n^z)$, with $\beta_n = \langle \hat{\sigma}^-_n\rangle$ the atomic coherence, $z_n = \langle\hat{\sigma}^z_n\rangle$ the population inversion and $\hat{\sigma}^z_n$ inversion population operator of atom $n$.
 Inserting the product state into the master equation leads to a set of mean-field coupled equations: